truthinhistory/hugo-parsa-forestry/content/admonitions-for-intellectual-honesty.md

 tags: []

 ---
-\*Admonitions for Intellectual Honesty*

 “There is a principle which is a bar against all information, which is proof against all argument, and which cannot fail to keep a man or woman in everlasting ignorance.
 This principle is ‘contempt prior to investigation’.”

 \-- Dr. Paley